Making the most of MEDEA

-• A snapshot analysis by an experienced dialect coach that highlights particular details to listen out for
+- A snapshot analysis by an experienced dialect coach highlighting particular sound shifts to listen out for

-• @2-3 minutes of free flow speech where the speaker talks about the roots of their dialect and which will help you analyse the tune and rhythm in more detail
+- @2-3 minutes of free flow speech where the speaker talks about the roots of their dialect allowing you to hear rhythm and tune more detail.

-Don’t forget to access the ‘Dialects in Performance’ section which is also designed to help you embody an accent – the written monologues are attached to the recordings so you can try the accent for yourself.
-Note the time each monologue takes (timings are visible on each clip for reference).
-Every dialect and accent has its own innate energy and speed – Scouse, for example, can be really quick – so consider recording the monologue in your own dialect first and then comparing it with the original.
-If you are slower or faster than the recorded sample, consider adjusting your speed to help you find the flow of the dialect.
+‘Dialects in Performance’ section is also designed to help you embody an accent – the text is attached to the recording so you can try the monologues for yourself.
+Observe the mouth shape of each actor – how might it differ from your own? and note the time each monologue takes (timings are visible on each clip for reference).
+Every dialect and accent has its own innate energy and speed – Scouse, for example, can be really fast – so consider recording the monologue in your own dialect first and then comparing it with the original.
+If you are slower or faster than the sample, consider adjusting your speed to find the flow and energy of the new accent.

 RP or not RP – that is the Question …